-On March 29, 2021, many restoration brands, including ASR, Interstate, FirstOnSite, Interstate Hawaii, Restauration PremièreAction, Super, Perfection, CATCO, and Rolyn are coming together under one name to become a leading restoration company in North America.
+On March 29, 2021, many restoration brands, including ASR, Rolyn, Interstate, FirstOnSite, Interstate Hawaii, Restauration PremièreAction, Perfection, CATCO, and Super Restoration have come together under one name to become a leading restoration company in North America.

 Many building materials used from the 1930s until the mid 1970s contained asbestos including shingles, vinyl flooring, textured paint, and insulation.
 When those materials are damaged or disturbed, asbestos fibers can be released into the air and breathed into your lungs, causing a great health risk.
 Asbestos exposure has been shown to increase the risk of cancer and lung disease.